Free OCR Tools to Extract Text from Images – Top Picks

 Free Online OCR

-Free Online OCR tool lets you extract text in up to 46 languages and you can get the results as a word file or plain text.
-The results weren’t too bad as well and could be edited to perfection.
-You will have to sign up if you want to access all the languages and OCR bulk images.
+The Free Online OCR tool lets you extract text in up to 46 languages, delivering results in either Word format or plain text.
+The performance is quite impressive and the text can be edited to perfection.
+Note that registration is required to access all languages and OCR bulk images.

 Free OCR

-Free OCR is also a good tool if the image you have is below the 6MB max file size limit.
-It supports up to 29 languages and the OCR scan results were quite good as well.
+Free OCR is a viable choice if your image is under the 6MB file size limit.
+It supports up to 29 languages and generally produces high-quality OCR results.

 Google Drive OCR scan

-Google Drive also has a built-in OCR system to extract text from images.
-If the text image is on Google Drive, right-click on it and select Google Docs from the Open With menu.
+Google Drive offers a built-in OCR capability to extract text from images stored on its platform.
+To use this feature, right-click on the image and choose Google Docs from the Open With menu.

-The image will open in Google Docs as a new document and the extracted text will be below it.
-In my experience, Google Drive OCR scan did make many spelling mistakes, but there were less random characters, unlike other OCR tools.
-You can read more about it from our post here.
+The image will open in Google Docs as a new document, with the extracted text displayed below.
+Based on my testing, Google Drive’s OCR occasionally makes spelling errors, but it tends to produce fewer random characters than other tools.
+You can learn more about it from our post here.

-If the image you want to extract the text from is found online, you can use some handy OCR extensions on Google Chrome for that.
+If you want to extract text from images found online, consider using some of the useful OCR extensions available for Google Chrome.

 Copyfish